Request a physical copy of the handbook through the Library Catalog.

 Narrative Citation: Perkins (2018)

-Many scriptural and classical works possess their own numbering system based on sections, lines, chapters, verses, etc., rather than page numbers.
+Many poetic, scriptural and classical works possess their own numbering system based on sections, lines, chapters, verses, etc., rather than page numbers.
 As seen in the examples below, APA style makes use of the traditional numbering system rather than page numbers whenever possible.

 Reference Example: